monashmicroimaging/gitbook-fiji-basics/part_3_bio-formats_importer.md

 ## Configuration {#configuration}

 You can check the file types enabled in the Bio-Formats importer, as well as turn specific formats on and off and change preferences by opening the configuration settings.
-To do this go to **Plugins Bio-Formats Bio-Formats Plugin Configurations.**
+To do this go to **Plugins -&gt; Bio-Formats -&gt; Bio-Formats Plugin Configurations.**

 ![](/assets/part3/bioformats_plugin_configuration.jpg)